indygreg/PyOxidizer/pyoxidizer/docs/pyoxidizer_history.rst

 * The new :py:class:`starlark_tugger.PythonWheelBuilder` type can be used to create Python wheel (``.whl``) files.
 It is currently rather low-level and doesn't have any integrations with other Starlark Python types.
 But it does allow you to create Python wheels from file content.
+PyOxidizer uses the type for building its own wheels (previously it was using ``maturin``).

 Other Relevant Changes
 ^^^^^^^^^^^^^^^^^^^^^^